BYU-ECE-Software/BAIT/campaign-creation-documentation/README.md

 # Campaign Creation Documentation
-*How to create a campaign that works with the BAIT system.*
+*A guide for creating a campaign that works with the BAIT system.*

 ## Campaign JSON File
 In the following filepath in this directory, the campaign JSON files can be found.
 They must be named an integer (1, 2, 3, etc).